czarnian1/kfm_poc/README.md

 on insert or update of ID_NO,SEQ_NO on PROD_MONITOR_PARTS.
 The ruby oci8 library object used to connect to PRDTST has a constructor param setting of:- oc = OCI8.new('HUBADMIN', 'HUBADMIN','//172.xx.xx.xx:1521/PRDTST') - replace the IP with correct load balanced Oracle instance
-This is found on the web portal VM in the two consumer scripts orcl_kfmqueue_consumer.rb  orcl_kfmqueue_parts_consumer.rb and orcl_kfmqueue_consumer_KFMPROD.rb  orcl_kfmqueue_parts_consumer_KFMPROD.rb for production environment
+This is found on the web portal VM in the two consumer scripts orcl_kfmqueue_consumer.rb  orcl_kfmqueue_parts_consumer.rb and orcl_kfmqueue_consumer_KFMPROD.rb  orcl_kfmqueue_parts_consumer_KFMPROD.rb for production environment.
 These two scripts for PRDTST have been adjusted accordingly for the KFM environment and are controlled now via systemd services
 Contents of orcl_kfmqueue_consumer_KFMPROD.rb (copied to /usr/bin by root)
 ```ruby